Buddhism in Singapore: Modern day

+Traditions and branches

-Buddhists generally classify themselves as either from Theravāda Tradition or Mahāyāna Tradition.
-As the Singaporean Buddhist population is mostly ethnic Chinese people, they adhere to Chinese Buddhism (a Chinese form of Mahayana Buddhism).
+Buddhists generally classify themselves as either Theravāda, Mahāyāna or Vajrayana practitioners.
+As the Singaporean Buddhist population predominantly comprises Chinese people, they adhere to Chinese Buddhism (a Chinese form of Mahayana Buddhism), including such branches as Chan Buddhism and Pure Land Buddhism.
+In recent years, some modernist transnational Mahayana Buddhist organizations have reached Singapore, like the Chinese-origin Buddha's Light International Association (BLIA), Dharma Drum Mountain (DDM) and Tzu Chi Singapore, as well as the Japanese-origin Nichiren Buddhist organizations Nichiren Shōshū Buddhist Association and Soka Gakkai International.

+As a result of the activities of Tibetan missionaries, there are adherents of the Gelug, Kagyu and Nyingma schools of the Vajrayana among Singaporeans.

+There are also Buddhists in Singapore that come from other ethnic groups such as the Thai, Sinhalese and Burmese, and practised the Theravādin Buddhist tradition with their own temples in Singapore like Wat Ananda, Sri Lankaramaya Buddhist Temple and Burmese Buddhist Temple.

 Institutions

+The Singapore Buddhist Federation (SBF, Xinjiapo fojiao zonghui 新加坡佛教總會), a national umbrella institution to represent the Buddhist community, was established in 1949.

 The first existing Sunday Dhamma School was organised by late Mahaweera Maha Nayaka Thero in 1940, the syllabus was set according to the standard of Young Men's Buddhist Association (YMBA) of Colombo in Sri Lanka.
 In 1982, a 3-storey annex was built in Mangala Vihara to cater for the rapidly expanding Sunday Dhamma School.
 The Buddhist and Pali College of Singapore was set up in 1993 at Mangala Vihara, it is to cater for the religious and educational needs of Singaporeans who seek to widen and deepen their understanding and knowledge of Buddhism.
 Kong Meng San Phor Kark See Monastery has also established another institution known as The Buddhist College of Singapore in 2006.